Treatment for Kidney Stones in Southwest Louisiana

 Kidney stones can be very small and hard formations of acid salts and minerals that form on the inner surfaces of your kidneys.
 Normally these materials are diluted in urine, however when urine is concentrated, they can crystallize and solidify into small masses called kidney stones.

 While kidney stones cause no permanent damage, passing them can produce excruciating back and abdominal pain as they move from the kidney through the ureters (vessels connecting the kidney to the bladder).
 Knowing the type of kidney stones that have formed and why they developed is important in preventing the formation of new stones.
+Learn more about kidney stone prevention here.

 Treatment Options for Kidney Stones